 LTLA is a unique statewide association that is not found anywhere else in the country.
 LTLA is completely run by its own teenage officers under the direction of their school librarians.
 They operate and conduct business under the official Robert Rules of Order.
-This great learning experience helps create strong leaders for the future in which ever career path a student chooses.
+This great learning experience helps create strong leaders for the future in any career path a student chooses.

 Each year, LTLA holds its annual convention in the Spring.
 All schools are invited and encouraged to attend.
-Your school librarian must be a member of LASL. in order to join the fun.
+Your school librarian must be a member of LASL in order to join the fun.

 A special children's or young adult author is invited to attend, present a short book talk about one of their books and then signs copies of their book.
 Other activities include: dances, character costume contests, competitions for book marks, t-shirt designs, dance, scrap booking, bulletin board contests etc...
 This convention is a lot of fun for those who love to read.

 LTLA helps to foster a love of reading and libraries in children and teenagers.
 This association helps form friendships with those who have similar interests.
 This valuable association also helps young adults learn about the library profession and explore their options for future college study and employment.
 And its just a lot of fun!!!

 Students in public and private middle schools & high schools can join this association if their school has a librarian who is a member of the Louisiana Association of School Librarians, better known as LASL.

 If your school does not have an LTLA group, please encourage your school librarian to join LASL and form a reading club.
 There is always room for schools to join!